Tinotenda Mutombodzi

 Tinotenda Confidence Mutombodzi (born 21 December 1990) is a Zimbabwean cricketer.
 He began his career as a leg-spin bowler, but now plays principally as a batsman.
-He made his One Day International debut against the West Indies in February 2013, and his T20 International debut in March 2013.
+He made his One Day International debut against the West Indies in February 2013, and his T20 International debut against the same team in March 2013.

 Early and domestic career

 Mutombodzi was born in Harare.
 At the age of nine, he took up cricket and represented Zimbabwe's Under-13 and Under-16 teams.
 He was part of the Zimbabwe's Under-19 side in the 2008 Under-19 World Cup and also Zimbabwe's Under-19 Side that toured New Zealand in 2010.
 His performances in the Under-19 side included scoring 43 against Pakistan Under-19 team in an unofficial ODI and also picking up 4/27 against the same side in the same series.

 He was the highest scorer in Zimbabwe's 2014–15 season, scoring 630 runs for Mashonaland Eagles at an average of 39.37.
 He also made the only double-century of the season when he scored 230 against Mountaineers.
 He and Mark Pettini added 352 for the third wicket, breaking the Zimbabwe domestic all-wicket record.

 He was the leading wicket-taker in the 2017–18 Logan Cup for Mashonaland Eagles, with 21 dismissals in seven matches.
 In September 2018, he was named in Zimbabwe's squad for the 2018 Africa T20 Cup tournament.

 In December 2020, he was selected to play for the Eagles in the 2020–21 Logan Cup.